-- 1. A student to whom any one or more of the following applies shall be removed from the Graduate School's list of registered students. - 1) He/she, without a valid reason, fails to pay required school fee(s) by the specified date(s); or - 2) He/she does not return to classes after expiration of a specified period of permitted absence; or - 3) His/her enrollment period has exceeded the maximum period allowed; or - 4) He/she does not respond to repeated communications, summonses, or the like from the Graduate School, or who becomes missing; or - 5) He/she fails to follow other procedures specified by the Graduate School. - 2.
-In principle, a person who has been removed from the list of the Graduate School's registered students in accordance with the provisions of the preceding paragraph may not be readmitted. - 3.
-The procedures for the reinstatement of students who have been removed from the list of the Graduate School's registered students shall be provided separately.
+1. A student to whom any one or more of the following applies shall be removed from the Graduate School's list of registered students.

+- 1) He/she, without a valid reason, fails to pay required school fee(s) by the specified date(s); or - 2) His/her enrollment period has exceeded the maximum period allowed; or - 3) He/she does not respond to repeated communications, summonses, or the like from the Graduate School, or who becomes missing; or - 4) Foreign students who have lost the residence status required to maintain their enrollment, as stipulated in the Immigration Control and Refugee Recognition Act, as well as those who had enrolled in anticipation of acquiring the required status but were unable to do so. - 5) He/she fails to follow other procedures specified by the Graduate School. - 2.
+In principle, a person who has been removed from the list of the Graduate School's registered students in accordance with the provisions of the preceding paragraph may not be readmitted.